sensu/sensu-docs-legacy/docs/0.26/reference/handlers.md

 `handle_silenced`
 : description
-  : If events matching a silencing override should be handled.
+  : If events matching one or more silence entries should be handled.
 : required
   : false
 : type